The Ultimate Baja California Travel Guide

 Taking a Cruise to Santa Maria Beach in Los Cabos, Baja California Sur, Mexico

-For those looking to relax even more, then Todos Santos has the recipe.
-This delicate 18th-century village is loved for its artisan food and crafts, small hotels, and beautiful beaches like La Cachora and La Pastora.
-La Pastora beach is home to a hidden treasure locals love.
-It's called the Green Room, and it's a charming beach-front restaurant with tables on the sand, serving the best aguachile de camarón (shrimp stew) and mezcal margaritas around.
 There are no crowds in Todos Santos, an antidote to the frenzy of more popular destinations in Mexico.
-Looking for things to do in Baja?
-Renting a car and exploring is the best strategy — almost all roads lead to the beach.
+When looking for things to do in Baja, renting a car and exploring is the best strategy — almost all roads lead to the beach.
 Here, you might catch a glimpse of endangered sea turtles, like the leatherback and the olive ridley, from October to March.
-You can help them out through the nonprofit La Sirena Eco Adventures, where they will teach you how to relocate nests or protect the sanctuaries.
+You can help them out through the nonprofit La Sirena Eco Adventures, where conservation instructors teach you how to relocate nests and protect the sanctuaries.

-Preparing For Your Trip To The Baja California Peninsula
+Preparing for Your Trip to the Baja California Peninsula

 Guide to Knowing what to Pack for Baja California, Mexico